jbosstools/m2e-wro4j/README.md

 If m2e-wtp is installed and wro4j's target directories are set under ${project.build.directory}/${project.build.finalName/ then the resources will be generated under ${project.build.directory}/m2e-wtp/web-resources/ so they can be picked up and deployed by WTP on the fly.

+For the moment, m2e-wro4j dev builds can be installed from http://download.jboss.org/jbosstools/builds/staging/m2e-wro4j/all/repo/